DECnet-Plus

 DECnet for OpenVMS offers the following features:

 - Task-to-Task Communication.
-For most applications, task-to-task communication can be programmed in a transparent manner where the remote task is treated as a full duplex, record-oriented device.
-Transparent operation is provided via the following interfaces: System Service calls, Record Management System (RMS) calls (OPEN, GET, PUT, and CLOSE) and high-level language I/O statements (which are mapped to RMS calls).
-A nontransparent mode of task-to-task communication is offered by means of the System Service interface that extends the capabilities provided by the transparent mode.
-These capabilities include support for interrupt messages and multiple inbound connect requests.
 Using DECnet for OpenVMS, an OpenVMS program can exchange messages with other user programs.
-The two user programs can be on the same node, on adjacent Phase IV or DECnet-Plus nodes, or on any two nonadjacent Phase IV or DECnet-Plus nodes in the same network connected by Phase IV or DECnet-Plus routing nodes.
+The two user programs can be on the same node, on adjacent Phase IV or DECnet-Plus nodes, or on any two non-adjacent Phase IV or DECnet-Plus nodes in the same network connected by Phase IV or DECnet-Plus routing nodes.
 DECnet for OpenVMS imposes no special data formatting requirements on the user.

 - Network Command Terminal.
 The DCL command SET HOST allows a terminal user on one DECnet node to establish a logical connection to another DECnet node that uses the Command Terminal Protocol (CTERM).
-This connection makes the terminal appear physically connected to the remote system and the operator can use all the standard system and network utilities supported by that remote node.
-This capability is particularly useful for doing remote program development and allows the terminal users on smaller application-oriented systems to use the resources of larger development-oriented systems.
+This connection makes the terminal appear physically connected to the remote system, and the operator can use all the standard system and network utilities supported by that remote node.

 - OpenVMS MAIL Utility.
-The OpenVMS MAIL utility allows transmission of text messages between users of a standalone system.
-The DECnet for OpenVMS software allows users to send and receive OpenVMS MAIL to or from users of other systems that operate within the same DECnet network.
+The DECnet for OpenVMS software allows users to send and receive OpenVMS mail to or from users of other systems that operate within the same DECnet network.

 - OpenVMS PHONE Utility.
-The OpenVMS PHONE utility allows users to send and receive data interactively from one user’s terminal to another user’s terminal.
 DECnet increases the scope of OpenVMS PHONE to allow active users on different systems in the same network to exchange information.

 - LAN Failover.
 DECnet for OpenVMS provides support for OpenVMS LAN failover sets.
-LAN failover provides a mechanism to protect LAN applications against network interface card (NIC) failures.
 A LAN failover set is defined by the system manager and consists of a set of like adapters (all the same class) that support LAN failover.
-One adapter in the failover set is used for LAN traffic; one or more other adapters in the set remain idle.
-If the active adapter fails, one of the idle adapters in the set automatically takes over LAN traffic using the same address as the failed adapter.

 Latest Version